 |Portuguese - native speaker|

 Maximo Kausch is one of the most accomplished climbers in the world.
-By 2015 he has reached the summit of 70 x 6000 metre peaks and climbed over 100 more worldwide.
+He has reached the summit of 89 x 6000 metre peaks and climbed over 100 more worldwide.
 As expedition leader, Maximo has led several expeditions for the American owned company SummitClimb.com.

 He was born in Argentina, raised in Brazil and lived over 10 years in the UK.
 Max is a full-time climber and guide.
 He literally spends most of his time in the mountains, mainly at the Andes and Himalaya.
 During his expeditions, Maximo has climbed some of the most remote mountains in the planet and visited at least 25 countries.